gptankit/hselect/README.md

 # HSelect [![Build Status](https://travis-ci.com/gptankit/hselect.svg?branch=master)](https://travis-ci.com/gptankit/hselect) [![GoDoc](https://godoc.org/github.com/gptankit/hselect?status.svg)](https://pkg.go.dev/github.com/gptankit/hselect?tab=overview)

 **hselect** is a command line tool for selecting an active service among a group of errored and non-errored services (mirrors).
-It uses harmonic dispatch algorithm (https://github.com/gptankit/harmonic) for service selection and also updates harmonic with service errors if dial fails for the selected service.
+It uses *harmonic* dispatch algorithm (https://github.com/gptankit/harmonic) for service selection and also updates *harmonic* with service errors if dial fails for the selected service.
+As *harmonic* can adapt to changing error values, *hselect* can thus output a service with maximum probability of connection success.

 Here are the steps to use *hselect* - </br>